Week 04 - Embedded Programming

 Simulating ESP32C3 in Wokwi

-#include <Adafruit_NeoPixel.h> // library for NeoPixels
+#include <Adafruit_NeoPixel.h> // include the library for NeoPixels

-//#include <Encoder.h> // library for rotary encoder
+#include <AiEsp32RotaryEncoder.h> // include the library for a rotary encoder

 #define PIN_NEO_PIXEL D6 // Arduino pin that connects to NeoPixel

-AiEsp32RotaryEncoder rotaryEncoder = AiEsp32RotaryEncoder(ROTARY_ENCODER_A_PIN, ROTARY_ENCODER_B_PIN, ENCODER_BTN, ROTARY_ENCODER_VCC_PIN, ROTARY_ENCODER_STEPS);
+AiEsp32RotaryEncoder rotaryEncoder = AiEsp32RotaryEncoder(ROTARY_ENCODER_A_PIN, ROTARY_ENCODER_B_PIN, ENCODER_BTN, ROTARY_ENCODER_VCC_PIN, ROTARY_ENCODER_STEPS); // initialize an AiEsp32RotaryEncoder object named rotaryEncoder using the previously defined values

 }